robweber/trash-panda/README.md

   -f FILE, --file FILE  Path to the config file for the host data,
                         conf/monitor.json by default
-  -p PORT, --port PORT  Port number to run the web server on, 5000 by default -i INTERVAL, --interval INTERVAL
+  -p PORT, --port PORT  Port number to run the web server on, 5000 by default -D, --debug           If the program should run in debug mode
-                        The host check interval, in minutes.
-3 by default
-  -D, --debug           If the program should run in debug mode

 ```